-In an attempt to prevent organisations such as banks from going bust too easily, regulators impose minimum capital requirements on them – a bank should ensure that its own funds – (capital it can count as its own) as a proportion of ‘risk weighted assets’ (money it is owed by other people allowing for non-payment risk) exceeds a regulatory target.
+In an attempt to prevent organisations such as banks from going bust too easily, regulators impose minimum capital requirements on them: a bank should ensure that its own funds (capital that it can count as its own) as a proportion of "risk-weighted assets" (money it is owed by other people, allowing for non-payment risk) exceeds a regulatory target.
 A regulator can vary this target the riskier the bank, the higher the target.

 A bank's "own funds" can be subdivided into different tiers, with "tier one" representing capital of the highest quality typically funds raised from issuing shares, combined with past profits.
 So suppose a bank issued $100 of shares ten years ago and has made $100 of profit over the last decade, its "own funds" would be $200.

 Now assume that it is owed $1,600 as a result of lending to third parties and the regulator has set a tier one target of 10%.
 Well, 200/1,600 is 12.5%, which beats the target so all is well (hopefully).

 While we have seen house prices sliding, these sought-after locations have seen prices jump by at least 5% over the previous 12 months

 Working parents will be entitled to 15 hours free childcare for two-year-olds from next year

 The government has extended free childcare hours to working parents of two-year olds but it won’t be automatic so make sure you don’t miss out